How to Start a WordPress Blog: Step-by-Step Guide for Beginners

 - Use any theme or plugin

-- Monetize the blog any way you want
+- Monetize the blog anyway you want

-Set up a free blog with WordPress.com
+Setting up a blog with WordPress.com

-In rare occasions, having a self-hosted blog may be unnecessary.
-No matter the perks that come with it, some users will never need the complete control over their site.
+On rare occasions, having a self-hosted blog may be unnecessary.
+No matter the perks that come with it, some users will never need complete control over their site.
 They won’t have to switch and customize themes nor use various plugins.

 So, the other option when starting a blog with WordPress is to register a free WordPress.com account.
 By doing so, you can start writing your first article in the next few minutes after reading this, without having to pay a single cent.
-You won’t have to worry about domain names, hosting space or doing backups of your site.
+You won’t have to worry about domain names, hosting space, or doing backups of your site.

 - Go to WordPress.com

-- Click on “Get Started” button
+- Click on the “Get Started” button

 - Select a theme